Mountain Biking Skill Guides

 A good example of difficulty is shown in this video, where former professional road cyclists try out mountain biking for the first time is.
 It is not easy for them either.

-Good guidance is to start with simple steps.
+It’s advisable to start with simple steps.
 Complexity is the enemy of the execution.
 When first simple actions come automatically without thinking too much, add next steps.
 If I try to execute too many new steps, everything will break apart.

-Pedal and body position
+Pedal and Body Position

 Heels down and ass back is a pretty good first advice.
 These guides recommend that it might be actually easier to keep a good position while having front heel down and back heel up.